Professor Sarah Walmsley

 - How does hypoxia, via the HIF pathway, regulate neutrophil activation and survival

 I am a medical graduate of Edinburgh University.
-My current position is Wellcome Senior Clinical Fellow, University of Edinburgh; Honorary Reader and Honorary Consultant in Respiratory Medicine.
+My current position is Wellcome Senior Clinical Fellow, University of Edinburgh; Professor of Respiratory Medicine and Honorary Consultant in Respiratory Medicine.
 I previously held a Wellcome Intermediate Clinical Fellowship with Professor Moira Whyte, University of Sheffield and prior to that held a MRC Training Fellowship with Professor Edwin Chilvers in the Division of Respiratory Medicine, University of Cambridge.
 My research focuses on the regulation of neutrophil apoptosis by hypoxia.

 I am a Wellcome Senior Clinical Fellow and practising Respiratory Physician.
 Following a MRC Training Fellowship in Cambridge during which I obtained my PhD, I moved to the University of Sheffield where I was awarded a Wellcome Intermediate Clinical Fellowship.
 This enabled me to develop my research programme under the sponsorship of Professor Moira Whyte and complete my specialist clinical training in Respiratory Medicine, culminating in my award of a Wellcome Senior Clinical Fellowship and my move to the MRC/University of Edinburgh Centre for Inflammation Research.
 My research focuses on defining how oxygen sensing and metabolic regulation influence phagocyte host defence.
 More specifically through a better understanding of the mechanisms by which hypoxia regulates key neutrophil functions and survival responses, I aim to validate the therapeutic potential of selective manipulation of these pathway in patients with chronic neutrophil-dominant inflammatory lung diseases.